 - Images used on the home page and in content pages include descriptive ALT attributes.
 Purely decorative graphics include empty ALT attributes.

 - This website uses a mix of cascading style sheets and HTML5.
 Although there are some HTML tables, they are used for layout purposes only and contain a summary attribute with a value indicating that the table is used for layout or formatting.

 - If your browser or browsing device does not support stylesheets, the content of each page is still readable

 More About Accessibility

 For further information and to learn more about the regulations governing the accessibility of Federal electronic information products, visit the Section 508 website.

 Users who encounter difficulty browsing this website are requested to contact the webmaster describing the nature of the problem and the section where the difficulty was encountered.
-If you have any comments or suggestions for improvement, please email the Webmaster at email@example.com.
+If you have any comments or suggestions for improvement of CoryellCounty.org, please contact the County Judge.